gitter-badger/absolute-box/README.md

     });

 to the SCRIPT tag of your page or into another *.JS file (that file must be after the absolute-box.min.js you included in step 1 AND of course if you are running already a document ready function, just copy the function and paste in it.)

-###4 UPDATE THE MINIFIER PICTURE SRC
-update the minifier SRC picture and width! you can change it inside the absolute-box.min.js file, don't worry if it's minified, you will find it in the very first line:

-    !function(a){var b="../../widgets/absolute-box/minimize@2x.png",c="50px",d="auto";

-"var b" is the SRC;
-"var c" is the WIDTH;
-"var d" is the HEIGHT;

-the picture must be 100px; You don't need to set the height if the picture is squared.